-To pair with the scallops I ditched the Parmesan in favor of pistachios, which add their own salty richness but still pair well with the saffron.
+To pair with the scallops I ditched the Parmesan in favor of pistachios.
+They add their own salty richness but still pair well with the saffron.
 I also added garlic chives, both for color and for some aromatic character.
 In the U.S. your best source for garlic chives will be at Asian markets, sometimes sold as Chinese chives or with the Japanese name nira.
 They are more subtle than fresh garlic or scallions but more aggressive than your usual chives.
 You can substitute common chives or onion chives directly, or use 2 tbsp of green scallion tips instead.

 - Melt 5 tbsp of butter in a large dutch oven over medium low heat.
 Add the onion and saute for 5-7 minutes until onion is soft and translucent but not browned.

 - Add wine.
 Raise heat to medium and cook until wine has evaporated, stirring occasionally.